 Buying Silver Coins

-Since its humble beginnings in 1967, the Monex companies have led the industry in silver coin investing programs by offering U.S. "junk silver coins" in $1000 face value bags.
-Besides making pre-1965 US silver coins for sale a widely accepted investment to the American public, Monex has also made buying and selling coins over the phone the preferred transaction method.
-As America's premier silver coin dealer, Monex inaugurated the first and only financing program for buying silver coins.
+Since its humble beginnings in 1967, the Monex companies have led the industry in silver coin investing programs by offering circulating U.S. "junk silver coins" in $1,000 face value bags.
+Besides making the sale of pre-1965 U.S. silver coins a widely accepted investment to the American public, Monex has also made buying and selling coins over the phone preferred for serious investing volume.
+As America's premier silver coin dealer, Monex inaugurated the foremost financing program for buying silver coins.

-Today, the U. S. Mint issues American Silver Eagle coins, offering a .999 fine investment grade purity alternative to the 90% junk silver coin bags.
+In 1982, the first silver eagles were the Monex Silver Eagles, which became the first private bullion minting project produced at Canada's Royal Mint.
+This was four years prior to the U. S. Mint introducing their American Silver Eagle Coins, which offered the same .999 fine investment grade purity as an alternative to the 90% junk silver coin bags.
 Many analysts feel that silver, and specifically silver coins, presents an outstanding investment opportunity.
 Monex prides itself on having the best silver coin prices and programs in the silver coin industry.
-You can get up-to-date live coin prices on-line or by phone.
+You can get up-to-date live coin prices here online, the mobilemonex.com smartphone app or by phone.

 Silver Bullion Coins Available: